There is a lot of talk about the concept of “Two Detroits,” and has been for awhile.

 Cities, at least the successful ones, are hubs.
 They’re many things at once.
 They’re places to bring people together, and that proximity is part of what makes a city special.
 Where you can experience different thoughts, different cultures, and find unique opportunities or a new start.
 The joy of people, if you will.

 We need to move from a place where we’re counting who’s out and eventually get to a point where we can count everyone in.

 The question of if Detroit’s current comeback run is going to actually stick this time comes down to this: Will we be able to find a way to work together, across neighborhood lines, socioeconomic lines, city lines, and racial lines – or are we going to continue to tear ourselves apart, focused on the idea of us vs. them?

-If we choose poorly, we’ll look back 32 years from now and see the same headlines as 1984 all over again.
+If we choose poorly, we’ll look back more than 30 years from now and see the same headlines as 1984 all over again.